Why Every Home Should have a Portable Generator in 2019

 Check the power loads.

 You need to first determine the power loads you propose to run with the generator before making your decision.
-In case the back-up is required for short periods of time just for the lights, refrigerator and PC in your home, a lightweight, portable generator should suffice.
+In case the back-up solar generator is required for short periods of time just for the lights, refrigerator and PC in your home, a lightweight, portable generator should suffice.
 However, you may not be able to power your heaters, stoves (electric) and air conditioners with such a small generator.
 The advantage with portable generators is that they are easy to use and maintain, and run almost noiselessly and become part of the household fixtures.